JoshuaOlubori/portfolio-react1/README.md

-# Getting Started with Create React App
+# Data Analyst Portfolio

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was migrated from Create React App to Vite for improved development experience and faster build times.

-## Available Script
+## Available Scripts

 In the project directory, you can run:

-### `npm start`
+### `npm run dev`

-Runs the app in the development mode.\
+Runs the app in development mode using Vite.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:5173](http://localhost:5173) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`